Mari Boya: 2023

 Boya driving the Dallara F3 2019 during the 2023 Spielberg Formula 3 round.

 In September 2022, Boya drove for MP Motorsport during the FIA Formula 3 post-season test.
 Just two months later, the Dutch outfit confirmed Boya's signing for the 2023 FIA Formula 3 Championship.
 He later stated that his aim was to "quickly adapt and to take all the opportunities [I] have".
 Boya endured an atrocious start to his season, failing to score in the first three rounds, whilst retiring thrice.
 However, he banished his poor fortunes with a double points finish in sixth and seventh at Barcelona.
 He returned to the points in the Hungary feature race, having managed his tyres well.
 Boya's best weekend came at the Monza finale, having battled teammate Franco Colapinto for the lead, the Spaniard would lose second place to Gabriel Bortoleto on the last lap, but nevertheless scored his first podium.
 He followed this up with sixth in the feature, seeing him place 17th in the standings with 29 points.

-Later in the year, he joined MP Motorsport again for the 2023 Macau Grand Prix.
-After qualifying in tenth, he rose to 6th in the qualifying race and then 4th in the final race.
+Later in the year, Boya joined MP Motorsport again for the 2023 Macau Grand Prix.
+After qualifying in tenth, he rose to sixth in the qualifying race and then fourth in the final race.